alissatroiano/Currensee/README.md

 - As a user, I want to view meaningful data insights & predictions based on my coin's historical data, so I can make informed decisions about my cryptocurrency(s).

 - As a user, I want to be able to view the website from my mobile device so I can check out coin predictions when I'm on the go.

+The following user stories were created for the advanced version (future release) of this app:

+- As an authenticated user, I want to be able to save my predictions so I can easily access them later.

+- As an authenticated user, I want to be able to view my saved predictions so I can easily access them.

 ## Features
 ### Frontend Features